MicrosoftDocs/Viva/Viva/engage/configure-your-yammer-network/enforce-office-365-identity.md

 It takes just a few steps to start enforcing Office 365 identities in Viva Engage.
 However, turning on this setting can accidentally disrupt users' access to Viva Engage.
 So before you begin, do the following to make sure your Viva Engage users can continue working smoothly:

 - **Make sure all current Viva Engage users have a corresponding Office 365 identity.** When you enforce Office 365 identities for Viva Engage, any user without a corresponding Office 365 identity is locked out of Viva Engage.
 So before you begin, make sure that all of your current Viva Engage users have corresponding Office 365 identities.
-One method to check this is to go to the data export page within the Viva Engage admin center and export all users.
+To check this, go to the data export page within the Viva Engage admin center and export all users.
 Then compare that list to the list of users in Office 365 and make any needed changes.

-- **Tell your users about this change.** We strongly recommend that you tell users that you are switching to enforcing Office 365 identities, because it can disrupt their day-to-day usage of Viva Engage.
-We have provided a sample email you can use in the settings below.
+- **Tell your users about this change.** We strongly recommend that you tell users that you're switching to enforcing Office 365 identities, because it can disrupt their day-to-day usage of Viva Engage.
+See the following sample email for suggested text.

 You must be a global administrator on Office 365 who was synchronized to Viva Engage on Office 365.